Here's what we'll cover

 Reported symptoms include:

-• mild restlessness or tension
+- Mild restlessness or tension

-• racing heartbeat or chest tightness (monitor heart rate)
+- Racing heartbeat or chest tightness

-• trouble focusing or relaxing
+- Trouble focusing or relaxing

-• temporary irritability or low patience
+- Temporary irritability or low patience

 These are uncomfortable but not dangerous.
 They usually improve as the body adapts to the medication.